jlozano1990/Election_Analysis/README.md

   - There were 369,711 votes cast in this congressional election.
   - Denver had the highest voter turnout by far with 306,055 votes and 82.8% of total votes cast, followed by Jefferson county with 38,855 votes and 10.5% of total votes cast, and finally Arapahoe county with 24,801 votes and 6.7% of total votes cast.
   - Denver had the highest number of votes cast.
-  - Diana DeGette had the most votes in her favor with 272,892 and 73.% of total votes in her favor.
+  - Diana DeGette had the most votes in her favor with 272,892 and 73.8% of total votes in her favor.
+In second place was Charles Casper Stockham, who managed to get 38,855 votes, securing 10.5% of the total votes.
+Finally, Raymon Anthony Doane finished with 11,606 votes, securing 3.1% of the vote.
+  - Diana DeGette won the election with a very clear margin, securing 272,892 votes and 73.8% of the total votes in her favor.
+## Election-Audit Summary
+In regards to the script written to analyze the election data, this script can be used in various different cases if necessary.
+The script would be very easy to modify to analyze even datasets with more columns of information.
+For example, if a dataset included the age groups of people voting, we could analyze it to see what age groups had the highest voter turnout rates.
+We could even combine those results with the results we have about the county voting information to see what the highest turnout rates were for both groups.
+This script could also be modified to take in more voter information.
+We could use it to analyze voting data for the entire country if necessary!
+The script can be modified very easily to interpret new data or bigger datasets than the one we have now.